-Set in the 1980s, the story follows Barack, or Barry, as his friends called him, who arrives in the Big Apple to attend college.
+Set in the 1980s, the story follows Barack, or Barry, as he arrives in the Big Apple to attend college.

-Feeling uneasy, Barry's first impressions of the city capture the profound differences in American society.
-His views on Whites and Blacks, in politics and religion, become radicalized.
+Feeling uneasy, Barry’s first impressions of the city capture the profound differences within American society.
+It is then that Barry’s views on Whites and Blacks, in politics and religion, become radicalized.

-Trying to blend in, Barry plays hoops with the “boys from the hood,” who call him “Invisible” and “Zero.”
+Trying to blend in, Barry plays basketball with the “boys from the hood,” who call him “Invisible” and “Zero.”

-At this point, he begins to understand the needs of young Americans for a better life.
-He goes to parties to meet girls, smokes marijuana, and has fun like any regular guy his age.
-He goes to the school's rooftop to enjoy the view, relax, and think about his future while he smokes more and listens to his favorite music.
+At this point, he begins to understand the needs of young Americans to aspire for a better life.
+He goes to parties to meet girls, gets high on marijuana, and has fun with regular guys his age.
+He goes to the school’s rooftop to enjoy the view, relax, and think about his future while he smokes more and listens to his favorite music.

 At that time, he starts dating a wealthy white girl who shows him the side of people with power.